 As the foregoing shows, the evolutionary path of price review arbitration has been marked by three epochs.
 During this time, the European gas markets have experienced growing pains, and players in the field have struggled to cope with the evolving energy landscape.
 International arbitration has played an important part in that evolution.

 In these circumstances, the question must be asked: is there still a reason to include a price review clause if the formula is wholly tied to a gas hub index?
-Those who say ‘no’ believe that the hub indexation is the cure for everything – and that the market prices will stay in alignment with contract prices that are tied exclusively to hub indexation.
-There is, however, a more nuanced view: price review clauses may still be important because there is no guarantee that hub pricing will reflect market prices – particularly if the destination market is different from the hub reference.
+Those who say ‘no’ believe that hub indexation is the cure for everything – and that market prices will stay in alignment with contract prices that are tied exclusively to hub indexation.
+There is, however, a more nuanced view: price review clauses are still important because there is no guarantee that hub pricing will reflect market prices – particularly if the destination market is different from the hub reference.

 A simple hypothetical illustrates the point.
 Suppose companies contracting for the German market wish to include in the contract price a 100 per cent hub reference to the TTF in the Netherlands.
 They wish to do so because they believe the TTF is sending the price signal for market prices in Germany.
 The parties may therefore change the contract price formula to include 100 per cent TTF hub indexation.